1.

 Reference: Mahlangu J et al. Emicizumab Prophylaxis in Patients Who Have Hemophilia A without Inhibitors.
 N Engl J Med.
 2018;379(9):811.

-A 64-year-old year-old male has recently completed concurrent chemoradiation for his Stage IIIB lung adenocarcinoma.
-He received Cisplatin/Etoposide during the radiation.
+A 64-year-old year-old male has recently completed concurrent chemoradiation for Stage IIIB lung adenocarcinoma.
+He received Cisplatin/Etoposide x 2 cycles during his radiation treatment.
 He tolerated therapy quite well with no major side effects.
-A restaging CT scan 4 weeks after completing therapy shows reduction of his tumor mass.No new or distant metastatic disease was seen.
-Which therapy should be given at this time as part of consolidation therapy?
+A restaging CT scan was performed 4 weeks after he completed chemoradiation.
+The scan reveals that he has had significant reduction of his tumor mass.
+There are no signs of new or distant metastatic disease.

 A .
-Single agent Alimta
+Pemetrexed

 B .
 Cisplatin and Etoposide x 2 cycles